renaudwangler/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Type a worldwide unique *yourbusiness* name and writ down your UNIQUENAME.onmicrosoft.com domain name before clicking on **Check availability** and **Next**

-1. use *Admin* as name of your first admin and create a safe password before clicking on **Sign up**
+1. use *Admin* as the name of your first admin and create a safe password before clicking on **Sign up**

 1. Wait for the creation of your tenant and click on **Go to Setup**